JooHyunPark-JP/HealthFusion/README.md

 # HealthFusion

 HealthFusion is a modern Android application that helps users track and manage their health efficiently.
-With features such as workout tracking, goal setting, and data visualization, the app empowers users to stay on top of their fitness journey.
-Built using cutting-edge Android technologies, HealthFusion ensures a seamless experience with real-time data synchronization between local (Room Database) and cloud storage (Firebase Firestore), even when offline.
+With features such as **workout tracking**, **goal setting**, and **data visualization**, the app empowers users to stay on top of their fitness journey.
+Built using cutting-edge Android technologies, HealthFusion ensures a seamless experience with real-time data synchronization between local (Room Database) and cloud storage (Firebase Firestore), even offline.

 ## Features